qbrilliance/qristal-core/examples/README.md

 _qaoa_steps_: 2
 _noise_: false

-Demonstrates the use of the SDK's built-in implementation of the QAOA simple algorithm.
+Demonstrates the use of Qristal's built-in implementation of the QAOA simple algorithm.
 This example may take some time to run.

 `qbsdkcli`

-A command-line interface to the QB SDK.
+A command-line interface to Qristal.
 A simple invocation after compiling the CLI is:
 ```
 ./qbsdkcli -q2 --random=2
 ```